-The assets of the master trust consist primarily of receivables arising in selected MasterCard and VISA consumer and small business revolving credit card accounts, which receivables have been transferred by the bank to Capital One Funding and have been transferred by Capital One Funding to the master trust.
+The assets of the master trust consist primarily of receivables arising in selected MasterCard and Visa consumer and small business revolving credit card accounts, which receivables have been transferred by the bank to Capital One Funding and have been transferred by Capital One Funding to the master trust.
 There is no limitation on the percentage of the master trust portfolio comprised of consumer or small business revolving credit card accounts.

 The size of the master trust will fluctuate depending on the amount of receivables in accounts designated to the master trust.
-The transferor's ability to increase and decrease the size of the master trust is a result of its ability to designate and remove accounts from the master trust.
 The transferor may designate additional accounts to the master trust portfolio at any time provided the receivables in those accounts are eligible receivables arising in eligible accounts.
 Also, under certain limited circumstances, the transferor may be required to designate additional accounts to the master trust portfolio if an addition is required to maintain the master trust required transferor interest or to maintain a minimum required amount of principal receivables in the master trust.
 The transferor cannot add receivables to the master trust unless the transferor certifies that the addition will not cause a pay out event and the rating agencies selected by the issuing entity confirm the outstanding ratings on the certificates and the notes either at the time of the addition or, in the case of required additions, on a quarterly basis as described in "The Master Trust-Addition of Master Trust Assets."
 For a description of pay out events, see "The Master Trust-Pay Out Events."